Combining Qualitative and Quantitative Research for the Best Results

 This blog post provides a basic overview of qualitative and quantitative research tools, outlining the benefits and drawbacks of each.
-It goes on to explain how the two can be combined via a qualitative survey, and how to analyse rich, qualitative data.
+It goes on to explain how the two can be combined via a qualitative survey to reliably collect and effectively present data.
+It also explains how to analyze rich, qualitative data using mixed methods.

 Qualitative vs. quantitative

 Qualitative research and quantitative research are different paths that can be taken to answer similar questions.
-It simply depends on the angle of your research project.
+It simply depends on the angle of your qualitative and quantitative research methods for the project.

-While quantitative research lends itself more towards statistical analysis, it is possible to convert and interpret qualitative research data statistically, meaning neither method is better than the other.
-They're both essential for understanding people and behaviours.
+While quantitative research methods typically lend themselves more towards statistical analysis than qualitative research methods do, it is possible to convert quantitative data analysis methods to be used for qualitative research.
+Meaning neither method is better than the other.
+They're both essential for understanding people and behaviors.

-However, with advances in natural language understanding and browser-based technology, new platforms are coming online, like Loops, which give you the best of both - the speed and scale of quantitative data with the depth and discovery usually obtained from qualitative surveys.
+However, with advances in natural language understanding and browser-based technology, new platforms are coming online, like Loops, which give you the best of both - the speed and scale of a quantitative study with the depth and discovery usually obtained from qualitative surveys.

 What is qualitative research?

 In the simplest terms, qualitative research seeks to understand the 'why', like "Why do people feel this way about X, Y, and Z?".
-Qualitative surveys can teach you about people's feelings, and offers insight into certain behaviors and the emotional stance of your target audience.
+Qualitative surveys can teach you about people's feelings, and depending on your research design/research objective, it can offer insight into certain behaviors and the emotional stance of your target audience through thematic analysis.

-The resulting qualitative data isn't as easy to structure or layout as quantitative survey data, and it is often recorded as speech, video, or captured text.
+The resulting data from qualitative methods isn't as easy to structure or layout as quantitative survey data, and it is often recorded as speech, video, or captured text.
 It's written in the target audience's own words.
-These unstructured responses are because qualitative survey questions are deliberately open ended to encourage exploration of peoples' perspectives and nuanced human behaviours.
+These unstructured responses are because qualitative survey questions are deliberately open-ended to encourage exploration of peoples' perspectives and nuanced human behaviors through discourse analysis.
 The more open ended the qualitative survey questions are, the more qualitative data you can potentially collect.

-Insights are derived from analyzing participant feedback, like from user research interviews, observations of a user performing tasks, or from focus groups.
+Insights aren't normally derived from gathering numerical data but rather from analyzing participant feedback, like from user research interviews, observations of a user performing tasks, or from focus groups.
 These insights are clustered together to either prove or disprove a hypothesis.

 Qualitative methods can be costly and time consuming, but the benefits are worth it when you need to unlock what makes people tick at an emotional level.